noamyaakovaharon/FinalProject/index.md

 I downloaded a csv for all facilities of concern in Florida.
 The dataset included latitude and longitude coordinates which made it easy to convert into a geodataframe to create a point layer.
 The data was then filtered to Hillsborough County.
 Some columns were dropped and others were renamed to make the data more legible.
 There were a total of 60 facilities identified after cleaning the dataset.
 This dataset will be merged with the wastewater facilities list to create a growing dataset of all facilities in Hillsborough County that can be a threat during flooding.

-5. <a href="https://www.epa.gov/toxics-release-inventory-tri-program "> Toxic Release T Facilities </a> - EPA, 2021 Data.
+5. <a href="https://www.epa.gov/toxics-release-inventory-tri-program "> Toxic Release Inventory Facilities </a> - EPA, 2021 Data.

  **Data Description**